The Non-Executive of Exco Technologies (EXCOF) is Buying Shares

 See today’s analyst top recommended stocks >>

-EXCOF’s market cap is $175 million and the company has a P/E ratio of 7.50.
+Currently, Exco Technologies has an average volume of 38.
+EXCOF’s market cap is $182 million and the company has a P/E ratio of 7.80.
 The company has a one-year high of $6.50 and a one-year low of $3.10.
-Currently, Exco Technologies has an average volume of 284.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.